With cycling fatalities climbing at an alarmingly rapid pace, both drivers and cyclists have started to take cycling safety much more seriously.

 If you’ve been injured in a bike accident, it can be difficult to manage the emotional stress — not to mention the pain and the expense of the injuries you’ve sustained.

-But if you’ve been in a bicycle accident while in the county of San Bernardino, it’s important that you understand what you should do next.
-Also, when you are physically capable to do so, call a San Bernardino Personal Injury Attorney.
+But if you’ve been in a bicycle accident while in the county of San Diego it’s important that you understand what you should do next.
+Also, when you are physically capable to do so, call a San Diego Personal Injury Attorney.

 That’s what this post is all about.